Emerging in the 1980s, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

 Getting a hood that fits is important, it affects how much body heat you’ll lose through your head as well as how good your field of vision is in poor conditions.
 It’s worth considering the level of adjustment available on a jacket’s hood.
 All Rab softshells feature helmet compatible hoods, either designed to be used over or under a helmet.

-At Rab, we use a number of different fabrics in our softshells to cover the broad range of activities and conditions our users have to deal with.
+We use a number of different fabrics in our softshells to cover the broad range of activities and conditions our users have to deal with.

 Lightweight, highly packable and excellent at wicking away moisture.
 Single-layer softshells are ideal for warmer conditions where the weather can be changeable.